 standard, so have e-Portfolios.
 Students completing e-portfolios for our

-program are often selected over other applicants for employment
+program have been selected over other applicants for employment

 opportunities.
-Last year, two of our students were employed over several
+Previously, two of our students were employed over several

-other (eg, 40) applicants due to their e-Porfolios.
-In fact, the employers said
+other (e.g., 40) applicants due to their e-Porfolios.
+In fact, employers said

 they were going to start implementing this in their department.
 Employers get a